 The Great Fire of 1881 Opens Opportunity

-On October 20th 1881 construction of Pontiac, Oxford & Port Austin Railroad began at Caseville Michigan to bring rail service to the Upper Thumb area.
+On October 20th 1881 construction of the thumb railroad Pontiac, Oxford & Port Austin began at Caseville Michigan to bring rail service to the Upper Thumb area.
 Just before construction began a huge fire devastated the entire region.
 The result was that the former lumbering area was now ripe for agricultural development.
 The fire opened up the land to farming.

 The P.O & N work starts in the Winter of 1881